Elinor Florence, Author

 And city dwellers were worse off than people who lived on or near farms.

 My own mother June Light Florence recalls that her family ate quite well in the small town of Battleford, Saskatchewan.
-Her father was an avid hunter and brought home lots of fresh game and fish, which were not rationed.
+Her father was an avid hunter and brought home lots of fresh game and fish, which were not subject to rationing.

 The entire family (two adults, five children) picked berries as if their lives depended on it.
 An extra ten pounds of sugar was available to the housewife who preserved berries and fruit, and these were used for precious desserts.